 While your business silos are unlikely to literally explode, temperatures can rise and a toxic atmosphere can build up if you don’t monitor them closely and “ventilate” them from time to time.
 Following are a few tips to help you ventilate your business silos to keep the toxic atmosphere from building to silo mentality.

-- Cultivate a culture of sharing: This is done by creating cross-functional teams that include representatives from all of the different teams working on a project.
+This is done by creating cross-functional teams that include representatives from all of the different teams working on a project.
 This invites sharing as the status of each task is reviewed.
-The team gets a better sense of dependencies, work that still needs to be done, and helps to keep the project on track.
+The team gets a better sense of dependencies and work that still needs to be done, and this helps to keep the project on track.
 The members of this team might work in different silos, but attending meetings together helps everybody work toward the same goals.

-- Improve communication: Make sure that communication is a foundation of your company culture.
+Make sure that communication is the foundation of your company culture.
 Employees should feel free to give and receive feedback.
 Companies that communicate and keep employees in the loop show improved performance, have stronger team unity, and develop better ideas because they are more open to sharing information and collaborating with colleagues.

-- Make it visual: Visual information is easy to scan and understand quickly.
-By creating visual documents such as workflows, org charts, progress dashboards, and timelines can give employees a quick overview of where the project is and where it still needs to go.
+Visual information is easy to scan and understand quickly.
+Creating visual documents such as workflows, org charts, progress dashboards, and timelines can give employees a quick overview of where the project is and where it still needs to go.
 It can also help them to see dependencies and get a better understanding of their role in the project.
 Lucidchart has a vast library of templates you can use to build web-based visuals that you can display prominently throughout the company.
 Because these documents are stored in the cloud, you can update them in real time so employees keep up to date on the project’s progress.

 Just like the cultivation of silo mentality generally comes from the leaders at the top of the company, you need to work top-down to ventilate your silos.
 Executives need to work well with each other, share information, communicate openly, and make roles and responsibilities clear.
 This will help your employees to feel like they are all on the same team working toward the same goals no matter which silo they are assigned to.